landonconover/Proportional-Grids/README.md

 	    @include grid-setup("bp1-col");
 	}

+...include your grids per-breakpoint using:

+	@include respond-min(30em) {
+		@include grid-include("bp1-col")
+	}

-...include your grids per-breakpoint using `@include respond-min(30em) { @include grid-include("bp1-col")` to pass each breakpoint-specific class you want to use in your HTML.
+...to pass each breakpoint-specific class you want to use in your HTML.